The laws of physics are cruel mistresses. It is they who keep your television’s audio quality at its current inadequate standard.

 Yes, this is a costly option.
 And you’ll have to commit a lot of floor-space to kit and cables.
 There's some absolute rippers out there like the Dali Oberon 5 5.1 package, Q Acoustics 3050i 5.1 Cinema Pack and PMC Twenty5.23 5.1 but you don’t have to cash in your life’s savings to get a decent home cinema system started.

 - How to set up your AV receiver and get the best sound

 - Best home cinema system with a speaker package

 A good pair of headphones

 Sometimes, getting better audio doesn’t mean turning the volume up to 11 or setting up huge speakers all around your room.
 Sometimes all it takes is a good pair of headphones.
-You may live with someone who doesn't much care for football or Fast & Furious movies.
+You might live with someone who doesn't much care for football or Fast & Furious movies.

-If you have a decent pair of home headphones, they most likely come with a 3m cable.
+If you have a decent pair of over-ear headphones, they most likely come with a 3m cable.
 That should be long enough to plug into the back of your TV (if not, you can get cable extenders).

-But the convenience of Bluetooth headphones can’t be understated.
+But the convenience of wireless headphones can’t be understated.
 A lot of TV manufacturers (such as LG, Sony and Samsung) offer Bluetooth pairing from their TVs.
 They connect to your headphones just as they would with your smartphone.

 Headphones, by their very design, offer a more intimate listening experience.
 It’s more personal, you might arguably hear more detail, and they're undoubtedly immersive - perfect for your Game of Thrones binge.
-Invest in a good Bluetooth pair, such as the Award-winning Sony WH-1000XM3, AKG N60NC Wireless or B&W PX wireless cans, and you'll be well on your way.
+Invest in a good Bluetooth pair, such as the Award-winning Sony WH-1000XM3, AKG N60NC Wireless or B&W PX7 wireless cans, and you'll be well on your way.